Last Updated on May 4, 2021 by Red Nomad OZ

-The serrated peaks zig-zag dramatically across the skyline – the unmistakeable silhouette of a 430 km (265 miles) line of mountain ranges that jumps from a standing start right out of the vast outback plain.
+The serrated peaks of the Flinders Ranges zig-zag dramatically across the skyline – the unmistakeable silhouette of a 430 km (265 miles) line of mountain ranges that jumps from a standing start right out of the vast outback plain.
 Blindfold me and drop me in the middle of it and I’ll know EXACTLY where I am.

-Praise be I’m in South Australia, so I’ve pretty much got that killer Flinders Ranges landscape all to myself!
+Praise be I’m in South Australia, so I’ve pretty much got that killer landscape all to myself!

 St Mary’s Peak, 1171 metres (3842 ft) above sea level and highest point, is pretty low by world standards.
 But from the plains below, it soars to the apex of a 17 km (10.5 mile) stretch of jagged pinnacles forming the outer rim of Wilpena Pound, best known attraction in the Flinders Ranges.

 Cars on the road below, dwarfed by these ancient landforms eroded over millenia to a fraction of their original size, will rust into oblivion before these timeless ranges turn to dust.